-10. Riders will be invited to compete in their respective Challenge class based on their standings in the WCHR National & Regional Standings.
+- 10. Riders will be invited to compete in their respective Challenge class based on their standings in the WCHR National & Regional Standings.
 The top six riders (top eight for the Amateur Owner 3'3" and 3'6") in each of the Regional Standings will be invited to compete in their respective Challenge class.
-The top ten riders in the NationalStandings will be invited to compete in their respective Challenge class.

-11. Riders qualifying from the WCHR National & Regional Standings must notify the competition of their intent to show upon receipt of the invitation to compete.
+The top ten riders in the National Standings will be invited to compete in their respective Challenge class. - 11.
+Riders qualifying from the WCHR National & Regional Standings must notify the competition of their intent to show upon receipt of the invitation to compete.
 Should a rider who qualified for a Challenge from the WCHR National Standings elect not to compete, the next rider on the National standings list WILL become eligible to compete.
 In this case, invitations to compete may be extended through 14th place in the National Standings.
-Should a rider who qualified for a Challenge from the WCHR Regional Standings elect not to compete, the next rider on the compete, the next rider on the Regional standings.
-Should a rider who qualified for a Challenge from the WCHR Regional Standings elect not to compete.
-In this case, invitations to compete may be extended through 10th place (12th place for the Amateur Owner 3'3" and 3'6") in the Regional Standings.

-12. Should a rider qualify for a Challenge class both from Regional Standings and a hunter section during the Capital Challenge Horse Show, the qualification from the Regional Standings takes precedence and will be considered the official means of qualification.

-13. Riders qualifying for Challenge classes from the competition must enter that class 30 minutes after the completion of their last over fences class.
+Should a rider who qualified for a Challenge from the WCHR Regional Standings elect not to compete, the next rider on the Regional standings list WILL become eligible to compete.
+In this case, invitations to compete may be extended through 10th place (12th place for the Amateur Owner 3'3" and 3'6") in the Regional Standings. - 12.
+Should a rider qualify for a Challenge class both from Regional Standings and a hunter section during the Capital Challenge Horse Show, the qualification from the Regional Standings takes precedence and will be considered the official means of qualification. - 13.
+Riders qualifying for Challenge classes from the competition must enter that class 30 minutes after the completion of their last over fences class.
 After close of entries additional invitations may be extended to the next qualifiers in line.
 The desired number of entries in each Challenge class is 25.
 (Exception: Developing Pro where the desired number of entries is 30.)
-In case of ties, entries will remain tied and additional invitations will be extended.

-14. In order to be eligible for the WCHR Adult Amateur Challenge at the 2022 Capital Challenge Horse Show, riders may not have participated in any Amateur Owner 3'6" hunter section or any other hunter section where the fences exceed 3'5" (on any horse) after June 1 of the current competition year.
-Note: Amateur Owner 3'3" riders are eligible for the WCHR Adult Challenge at the 2022 Capital Challenge Horse Show as long as they have not shown in a hunter section where the fences exceed 3'5" after June 1, 2022.
-However, a horse-and-rider combination may not cross enter between the Amateur Owner 3'3" section, and the WCHR Adult Amateur Challenge or between the Amateur Owner 3'6" section and the WCHR Amateur Owner 3'3" Challenge at the 2022 Capital Challenge Horse Show.

-15. WCHR Children's Challenge: Eligible riders may not have participated in any hunter section where the fences exceed 3'5" (on any horse) after June 1, 2022.
-Note: Junior 3'3" riders are eligible for the WCHR Children's Challenge at the 2022 Capital Challenge Horse Show as long as they have not shown in a hunter section where the fences exceed 3'5" after June 1, 2022.
-However, a horse-and-rider combination may not cross enter between the Junior 3'3" section, and the WCHR Children's Challenge.

-16. WCHR Junior 3'3" Challenge: A horse-and-rider combination may not cross enter between the WCHR Junior 3'3" Challenge and the Junior 3'6" section or between the Junior 3'3" section, and the WCHR Children's Challenge at the 2022 Capital Challenge Horse Show.
+In case of ties, entries will remain tied and additional invitations will be extended. - 14.
+In order to be eligible for the WCHR Adult Amateur Challenge at the 2023 Capital Challenge Horse Show, riders may not have participated in any Amateur Owner 3'6" hunter section or any other hunter section where the fences exceed 3'5" (on any horse) after June 1 of the current competition year.
+Note: Amateur Owner 3'3" riders are eligible for the WCHR Adult Challenge at the 2023 Capital Challenge Horse Show as long as they have not shown in a hunter section where the fences exceed 3'5" after June 1, 2023.
+However, a horse-and-rider combination may not cross enter between the Amateur Owner 3'3" section, and the WCHR Adult Amateur Challenge or between the Amateur Owner 3'6" section and the WCHR Amateur Owner 3'3" Challenge at the 2023 Capital Challenge Horse Show. - 15.
+WCHR Children's Challenge: Eligible riders may not have participated in any hunter section where the fences exceed 3'5" (on any horse) after June 1, 2023.
+Note: Junior 3'3" riders are eligible for the WCHR Children's Challenge at the 2023 Capital Challenge Horse Show as long as they have not shown in a hunter section where the fences exceed 3'5" after June 1, 2023.
+However, a horse-and-rider combination may not cross enter between the Junior 3'3" section, and the WCHR Children's Challenge. - 16.
+WCHR Junior 3'3" Challenge: A horse-and-rider combination may not cross enter between the WCHR Junior 3'3" Challenge and the Junior 3'6" section or between the Junior 3'3" section, and the WCHR Children's Challenge at the 2023 Capital Challenge Horse Show.

-Due to the Covid-19 pandemic, all USHJA programs, properties, events and related specifications are subject to change in accordance with federal, state and local laws and regulations.